DataCanvasIO/YLearn/docs/en_US/source/sub/est_model/forest_based/grf.rst

     :param int, default=0 verbose: Controls the verbosity when fitting and predicting

     :param int or float, default=None honest_subsample_num: The number of samples to train each individual tree in an honest manner.
-Typically set this value will have better performance.
-Use all ``sub_sample_num`` if ``None`` is given.
+Typically setting this value will have better performance.

+        - Use all ``sub_sample_num`` if ``None`` is given.
         - If a float is given, then the number of ``honest_subsample_num*sub_sample_num`` samples will be used to train a single tree while the rest ``(1 - honest_subsample_num)*sub_sample_num`` samples will be used to label the trained tree.
         - If an int is given, then the number of ``honest_subsample_num`` samples will be sampled to train a single tree while the rest ``sub_sample_num - honest_subsample_num`` samples will be used to label the trained tree.